AOP-PHP/AOP/doc/Contents/chapter2.md

 *    'namespaceName\\ClassName::methodName' represent any call of a method called methodName from an instance (or not) of a class
 ClassName located in the namespace namespaceName

+You can use both :: and -> as a seperator for classes/method (e.g. Class->method equals Class::method).

 ### Selectors using wildcards examples ###

 *    'startingFunctionName*' represent any call of a function who's name starts with startingFunctionName in the root namespace